-The above stories are real, but are only a few out of numerous similar or even sorrier ones.
+The above stories are real but are only a few out of many similar or even sorrier ones.
 Throughout the world, there are fewer places where women are not culturally, religiously, socially, morally, and whatnot disadvantaged.
 I am Hausa and Muslim from northern Nigerian city of Kano.
-My society is not an exception as could be deduced from the forgoing.
+My society is not an exception as could be deduced from the preceding.
 The story is however not different in India, for instance.

-I and my wife were in India for good two years.
+My wife and I were in India for good two years.
 Thus, I was privileged to have access to some ‘classified’ stories on how women are treated in that ancient, culturally-bound country, though the stories are commonplace.
 The classified ones are, nonetheless, more devastatingly heart-tearing.
 India is one of the last places where women are regarded as humans as their fellow male counterpart.
 Virtually everything feminine is frowned at right from pregnancy to infancy, adulthood to menopause, and to death.
-But India is not the topic for this article.
+But India is not the topic of this article.
 Kano, as a microcosm of northern Nigeria, is.

-Girl-child faces more challenges than can be confined in a single piece like this one.
+Girl-child faces more challenges that cannot be confined to a single piece like this one.
 A girl child is, by her soul and flesh, like an embodiment of problems.
 Many poor girls languish in the river of despair, disgrace and disdain and have no one to listen to them.
 Their crime is only being girls.
 They are today the victims of abuse, rape, labour, hawking, early marriage, etc. Girl-child is becoming endangered human among us.
 One may argue that so they were before.
-No; this is 21st century for God’s sake.
+No; this is the 21st century for God’s sake.
 This is the era of education – both religious and modern, science and technology, and globalisation.
-We risk losing them completely.
+We risk losing them altogether.

 I have, for long, observed that the freedom of a girl-child ends when she begins menstruating.
 All eyes will now be on her.
-Yes, eyes should be on her but she should not be deprived of much of her freedom and right as human.
-She should be spoken to, not spoken about.
-She should be given a chance/choice to marriage or education; and be humanised, not objectified as a sex or child-making machine.
+Yes, eyes should be on her, but she should not be deprived of much of her freedom and right as a human.
+She should be talked to, not talked about.
+She should be given a chance/choice to marriage or education; and be humanised, not objectified as sex or child-making machine.
 Woman’s voice should be listened to, not just heard as a complainer when her husband beats her, or divorces her, or denies her of some of her rights.

-I am not squarely blaming men folk for all the women’s predicaments.
+I am not squarely blaming menfolk for all the women’s predicaments.
 It takes two to tango.
-They too are not completely guiltless.
-Some of them are many a time very ungrateful, rash and easily get influenced by bad friend(s).
+They too are not entirely guiltless.
+Some of them are many a time very ungrateful, rash and easily get influenced by a bad friend(s).
 This does not apply to the girl-child, for she is always more the victim than the victimiser.